mediatool/northlight/README.md

 To start up a local environment of the Northlight UI framework docs:

-1. Clone this repository
+1) Clone the repository.
-2. cd into the directory
+2) Navigate into the root directory.
-3. run `yarn`
+3) Run `yarn`.
-4. cd into `/docs`
+4) Open one teminal, navigate to the /docs directory, and run `yarn nx dev`.
-6. run `yarn nx dev`
+5) Open another terminal, navigate to the /framework directory, and `yarn watch`.

-This will spin up a local environment at localhost:3008 (or the first available port after that)
+This will spin up a local environment at [localhost:5173](http://localhost:5173) (or the first available port after that).

 ## Usage